preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/docs/README.md

 # Project Documentation

-This directory is reserved for project documentation related to the **Digital Twin Cloud Platform for Smart Campus Sustainability Analytics**.
+This directory contains supporting documentation for the **Digital Twin Cloud Platform for Smart Campus Sustainability Analytics** project.

-Project documents will be added during future development phases, including technical documentation, implementation reports, user guides, and other supporting materials.
+## Contents

+- Work Distribution

+Additional project documents, implementation reports, technical documentation, and user guides will be added in future development phases.